What is Influencer Marketing?

 So, when you have to whittle down your list of influencers (because your campaign budget won’t justify those extra five participants), take time to look beyond the numbers and examine the engagement as well.

-The trajectory of influencer marketing in 2018 is undeniable as brands adjust their budgets to include influencer campaigns.
+The trajectory of influencer marketing is undeniable as brands adjust their budgets to include influencer campaigns.

 Dye agrees, “We’ve been doing influencer marketing for almost 10 years now, and for the first time, we’re being approached by brands who aren’t considering influencer marketing optional.
 They think it’s an important part of the overall marketing mix, and their budgets are reflecting that.
 Influencer marketing is not a fad.
 It’s not going away and brands are finally catching up.”